Hurricane Camille: Aftermath

-Other federal agencies included the Department of Health, which provided $4 million towards medicine, vaccines and other health related needs.
 The Farmers Home Administration designated 33 counties in Mississippi as emergency areas.
 The Department of Agriculture's Consumer and Marketing Service provided over 4687000 lb of surplus food to victims of Camille.
 The Post Office Department spent over $100,000 restoring service and repairing 46 post offices affected by the storm.
-NASA's Marshall Space Flight Center in Huntsville, Alabama sent a team along with a 200-bed mobile hospitals to the hardest hit areas.
-HUD provided 5,000 temporary homes to disaster areas, while the NASA facility near Picayune, Mississippi served as a temporary shelter for about 1,500 people.
+NASA's Marshall Space Flight Center in Huntsville, Alabama, sent a team along with a 200-bed mobile hospital to the hardest hit areas.
+HUD provided 5,000 temporary homes to disaster areas, while the NASA facility near Picayune, Mississippi, served as a temporary shelter for about 1,500 people.
 Representatives from HEW informed Mississippi schools that they would not receive federal funding unless they integrated their schools.
+(Note: The United States Supreme Court ruled in the 1954 case, Brown v.
+Board of Education, that segregated schools were unconstitutional, while allowing for gradual implementation.
+This was overturned in 1969 by Alexander v.
+Holmes County Board of Education, which required immediate implementation.)
 Camp Shelby opened and temporarily housed about 5,000 residents, and was likewise forced to integrate; this was despite the New York Times describing the camp as, "one of the least integrated of all of the U.S. military bases".
-The University of Southern Mississippi held 5,000 people displaced by Camille, while 1,000 people were transferred from Pass Christian to the Robert E. Lee Hotel in Jackson.
+The University of Southern Mississippi held 5,000 people displaced by Camille.
+Mississippi segregated buses of evacuees from Pass Christian, sending black people to Jackson State College while sending white people to the Robert E. Lee Hotel in Jackson, though the latter allowed black refugees on a separate floor.